dantecatalfamo/tlpr-zig/README.md

     -u underline
     -uu double underline
     --alt use alternate font
-    --height <1-8> select character height
+    --file <path> read input from file instead of stdin --height <1-8> select character height
     --image <path> print an image
     --ip the IP address of the printer